anikem/anikem.github.io/_posts/2019-06-06-attention.md

 # Attending to the image and question

-While the above VQA models are able to attend to specific portions of the image, it may also be useful to attend to certain words or phrases in the question, often in a joint fashion.
+While the above VQA models are able to attend to specific portions of the image, it may also be useful to attend to certain words or phrases in the question as the model parses the image in search of the answer.

+Conceptually, attending to the words in a question is similar to attending to the regions of an image.
+Just as the image is converted to a set of embeddings, one per region, the question is converted to a set of embeddings, one per word; and given a conditioning vector, the attention mechanism acts as a filter over the given set of embeddings.
+There are several nuances to consider such as the nature of the conditioning vector, the order of the attention between the two modalities, etc. which leads to a few variations.

 _Independent attention_ : One method is to attend to the words in a question in a manner similar to the attention over image regions and do this independently at each attention hop.
 The question attends to the image regions, and the image attends to the question words and this is repeated across hops.
+The resultant aggregate vectors are from the two modalities are combined and processed to get the answer.

-_Independent attention with joint conditioning_ : This method is similar to the above proposal but using an integrated conditioning vector, which is simply a sum of the two conditioning vectors at each attention hop.
+_Independent attention with joint conditioning_ : This method is similar to the above proposal but using an integrated conditioning vector, which is simply a sum of the two modal conditioning vectors at each attention hop.

 _Joint attention_ : This method involves creating an affinity matrix $$C \in T \times N$$ (T=number of image regions, N=number of words) that measures the relevance between every word in the question and every region in the image using a learnt affinity computation.